josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     return wave.value[0]
 ```

-I used [enums](https://docs.python.org/3/library/enum.html) to make it more clear on what type of data I was working on, specially for the name of the fields.
+I used [enums](https://docs.python.org/3/library/enum.html) to make it clear what type of data I was working on, especially for the names of the fields.
 Consistency is key.

 As for cleaning the data, well there were some obvious fixes I had to apply like:
 1) Format of the times like pace, race time, etc. so it could be parsed later
 2) Capitalize some values to make them easier to read
 3) Early string to integer conversion for values like age, position, etc. If that fails assign 'not a number'

-By all means we are not done massaging the data.
+By all means, we are not done massaging the data.
 A simple function takes care of this stage inside the [data](empirestaterunup/data.py) module:

 ```python
 # Omitted imports and Enum declarations as they were shown early on.